mscott24/WPDM/README.md

 2. Profile likelihood methods with maximum likelihood or empirically unbiased estimators

 As an implementation example, please refer to *sample code.R*.
-For additional details, review the documentation in the primary function WPDM.R.
+For additional details, review the documentation in the primary function *WPDM.R*.

 Note, simulation data from the manuscript is organized as: